ÖBB Administrative Building

 Innsbruck - city of bureaucrats and civil servants

-While it had long been customary for citizens to take certain liberties with logging, building, hunting and fishing in the absence of the ruler, the bureaucracy was always present.
-While the sovereign was seen as a good father to his subjects and bishops and abbots were strict landlords, but could at least offer salvation in return, the new authorities appeared anonymous, aloof, faceless, foreign and distant.
-The basis for negotiation that you had as a subject in direct contact with your landlord was buried by the merciless law, at least if you could not pay bribes or did not know anyone in a higher position.
-When unconditional faith in the increasingly corrupt clergy began to crumble and Ferdinand I appointed the Spaniard Salamanca as the country's chief financial administrator, the underlying dissatisfaction turned into open rebellion in 1525.
-The subjects did not demand the removal of the prince, but a change in the rule of the clergy and foreign officials.
-Even in the 17th century, it was the country's highest civil servant, Wilhelm Biener, whose head rolled and not that of the sovereign.
+While it had long been customary for citizens to take certain liberties in the absence of the ruler—whether in logging, construction, hunting, or fishing—the bureaucracy was always present.
+Whereas the territorial prince was seen as a benevolent father of his subjects, and bishops and abbots, though strict landlords, could at least offer salvation in return, the new administrative authority appeared anonymous, aloof, faceless, foreign, and distant.
+The basis for negotiation that a subject once had in direct contact with his lord was buried by merciless law—at least if one could not pay bribes or did not know someone in a higher position.
+When the unconditional faith in an increasingly corrupt clergy began to crumble and Ferdinand I appointed the Spaniard Salamanca as the country’s supreme financial administrator, the simmering dissatisfaction erupted into open rebellion in 1525.
+The subjects did not demand the deposition of the prince, but a change in the rule of the clergy and the foreign bureaucracy.
+Even in the 17th century, it was the head of Wilhelm Biener, the highest-ranking official in the country, that rolled—not that of the sovereign.

 Bureaucracy, the rule of the administration, also had advantages for the subjects.
 It established fixed rules where arbitrariness often prevailed.
 The law, harmonised across different territories, was more predictable.
 And with a bit of luck and talent, it was possible to climb the social ladder by serving the public authorities, even without belonging to the nobility.
 Michael Gaismair, one of the leaders of the 1525 rebellion, was the son of a mining entrepreneur and had been in the service of the provincial governor before his career as a revolutionary.

-The next modernisation of the administration took place in the 18th century.
-Under the enlightened, absolutist monarchs Maria Theresa and Joseph II, a new wind blew right down to the municipal level.
-Innsbruck was given a police force for the first time.
-The city administration was modernised in 1784.
-Instead of the old city council with Common was now ruled by a mayor supported by a council, but above all by civil servants.
-This magistrate consisted of salaried experts who, although still mainly made up of members of the lesser nobility, now had to pass examinations to qualify for their office.
-The bureaucracy was given more power at the operational political level.
-While the position of mayor was limited in time, civil servants enjoyed a lifelong, permanent position.
-This pragmatisation and a new wave of new laws, which often contradicted tradition, reinforced the reputation of civil servants as being aloof and distant from the people.
-When the Bavarian occupation of Tyrol added a foreign element, modelled on the French, another uprising broke out in 1809.
-The mass conscription of young men for military service, the regimentation of religious life and compulsory vaccination, enforced by Bavarian officials, was too much for the Tyrolean soul.
+The next modernization of administration took place in the 18th century.
+Under the enlightened absolutist monarchs Maria Theresa and Joseph II, a new wind blew down to the municipal level.
+Innsbruck received a police force for the first time.
+The city administration was modernized in 1784.
+Instead of the old town council with its community assembly, a mayor now governed, supported by a council and above all by civil servants.
+This magistrate consisted of salaried experts who were still largely members of the lower nobility, but who now had to qualify for office through examinations.
+Bureaucracy gained more power at the operational political level.
+While the office of mayor was limited in time, civil servants enjoyed lifelong, non-terminable positions.
+This tenure and a renewed surge of new laws—often contradicting tradition—reinforced the image of civil servants as aloof and distant from citizens.
+When the element of foreign rule was added with the Bavarian occupation of Tyrol—modeled on French administration—another uprising broke out in 1809.
+The mass conscription of young men for military service, regulation of religious life, and compulsory vaccination, enforced by Bavarian officials, was too much for the Tyrolean psyche.

 When the monarchy collapsed in 1918, the transition was not seamless, but thanks to the structures in place, it was unimaginably smooth.
 However, it was no longer the emperor who carried the burden of the state, but a host of civil servants and guardians of order who provided water, electricity and a functioning railway network.
 With Eduard Klingler and Theodor Prachensky, two heads of building authorities in the first half of the 20th century left their mark on Innsbruck's cityscape, which is still clearly visible today.
 With agendas such as public housing, the labour office, education, urban infrastructure, road construction, public transport, registration and weddings, the Republic took over more or less all the tasks of daily life from the monarchy and the church.
 So for anyone who is annoyed by excessive officialdom and agonisingly slow bureaucracy on their next visit to the New Town Hall, it is worth remembering that the welfare state in the person of its civil servants manages the social welfare and public infrastructure of thousands of people from the cradle to the grave, mostly unnoticed.